Kalarivathukkal Temple: Theyyam

 Theyyam is a religious ritualistic art-form conducted in Temples and Kavu in North Malabar.
 The shrine being the family deity of Kolathiri conducts the last Theyyam commencing the Theyyam period of a year.
-The huge Thirumudi of Kalarivathukkal Amma's theyyam is the one of the attractions of the festival.
+The huge Thirumudi of Kalarivathukkal Amma's theyyam is one of the attractions of the festival.

 Festivals

 There are two major festivals are there in the shrine.
 Pooram festival in March–April for 9 days; starts in Karthika nakshatra and ends in Uthram nakshatra of the Malayalam Calendar month of Meenam.
 On the 7th day the idol is taken to Shri Siveshwaram Temple on 8th to Kadalai Shri Krishna Temple and on 9th it is taken back along with fireworks.
 The festival commences by the Kalarippayattu performance.
 Musical and traditional art performances such as Thayambaka, Poorakkali are performed.
 In June another festival Kalasham concludes the Theyyam period of a year.
 The other festivals are Navaratri, Shivarathri, Vishuvilakku, Perum kaliyattam in 10th Idavam and Niraputhari in karkkidakam.